How To Make Mexican Mango Flowers

 As you know mangos can be a bit messy when eating in its original form.
 But because of the way the fruit is sliced in this pretty method, it makes it so much easier to just take a bite and not worry about the mess.

-I promise you’re going to love the taste of the sweet tropical mango flavors combined with a touch of heat.
+I promise you’re going to love the taste of the tropical sweetness of the mango flavors combined with a touch of heat.

-I prefer to use Tajin sauce (not being paid to say this) on fruit because it provides the perfect amount of heat, and a touch of salty without overpowering the sweetness of the fruit I happen to be eating.
+I prefer to use the low-sodium Tajin on fruit because it provides the perfect amount of heat, and a touch of salty-savory flavor without overpowering the sweetness of the fruit I happen to be eating.

 If you can’t find Tajin then feel free to use ground red chile pepper and a little pinch of salt.

-Do watch the video, in the recipe card, for a perfect visual explanation.
+Do watch the video, in the recipe card below, for a perfect visual explanation.

 How to Make Mexican Mangos on a Stick or Mexican Mango Flowers